Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 This is the fourth project for the Code Institute Diploma in Software Development.

 CarBlog is a webiste built in Django using Python, JavaScript, CSS/Bootstrap and HTML.
 It enables users to create and share blog posts with people around the world.
 It is targeted towards people who like cars and want to have a read about them, and share their thoughts.
 Users have the ability to create posts, categorys and their own profile.
-They can link their personal accounts in their profile.
+They can link their personal social media accounts in their profile.
 The profile is also editable.
 They can also like posts and leave a comment.
 If wanted the user can contact Carblog via email.
 The site provides user authentication and a full CRUD functionality.

 ## Design